ManShunChoong/Inventory-Management-System/README.md

 ## Note

 - The application uses SQLite as the database

-Admin Credential:

-- Username: admin
+- Admin Username: admin
-- Password: 123
+- Admin Password: 123